Maine x The Grateful Dead Illustration + Apparel Design - 2026

 This logo design project for Little Gem Cafe in Vero Beach, Florida was a collaborative and rewarding process, with plenty of back and forth that made it both fun and educational.
 Coming fresh out of post grad work, the project offered an opportunity to refine proper presentation techniques, clearly communicating design decisions and adapting concepts based on client feedback.
 Seeing the final logo brought to life and physically printed on the building was especially fulfilling, reinforcing the importance of thoughtful design translation from screen to real world application.

-Old Stud Handmade - 2026
+Old Stud Handmade - Brand Design - 2026

 This social media graphics project for Old Stud Handmade focused on reactivating a dormant brand by reconnecting it with its original roots and values.
 The process was collaborative and exploratory, centered on defining a clear visual aesthetic that could guide the brand moving forward.
 Through thoughtfully designed email layouts and product focused social media graphics, a consistent visual language was established to support future content and communication.